Massachusetts Route 60: Route description

+Waltham to Medford

 Route 60 begins at U.S. Route 20 in Waltham, just east of downtown.
-It then heads eastward, passing through the center of Belmont before intersecting in Arlington with Route 2 at that route's Exit 59 eastbound, continuing as Pleasant Street.
+It then heads eastward, passing through the center of Belmont before intersecting in Arlington with Route 2 at that route's Exit 134 (old exit 59) eastbound, continuing as Pleasant Street.
 From there, Route 60 joins U.S. Route 3 and Route 2A for a brief 0.1 mi concurrency, starting at Massachusetts Avenue.
 It then turns eastward off of that route, crossing the Mystic River into Medford.

+Medford to Revere

 In Medford it passes the West Medford commuter rail station before intersecting Route 38 at Winthrop Square.
-From there Route 60 heads into downtown Medford, splitting at Main Street (just north of the Mystic Valley Parkway and Route 16) before rejoining at Medford City Hall to pass under Interstate 93 at Exit 32.
+From there Route 60 heads into downtown Medford, splitting at Main Street (just north of the Mystic Valley Parkway and Route 16) before rejoining at Medford City Hall to pass under Interstate 93 at Exit 23 (old exit 32).
 Route 60 continues eastward, crossing Route 28 (the Fellsway West) at Stevens Square before entering Malden.
 In Malden, Route 60 passes through the west end past Highland Avenue and downtown, passing the Malden Center MBTA station, which has access to both the Orange Line and the Haverhill Line.
 Route 60 intersects Route 99, and goes through Linden Square in the eastern part of town before entering the city of Revere.